Kawhi Leonard's 36 Leads Raptors to Stunning 3-1 NBA Finals Lead over Warriors

 Klay Thompson showed no lingering effects from his hamstring injury.
 The five-time All-Star led the Warriors with 28 points on 6-of-10 shooting from three-point range.
 Stephen Curry added 27 points, but he went just 9-of-22 from the field.

-Raptors' Ugly Win Confirms This is Their Year
+Raptors' Ugly Win Confirms This Is Their Year

 McCollum and the Blazers Snapped Postseason Losing Streak for "Jennifer"